9 examples to inspire your next annual report

 Habitat for Humanity (2020)

-Like FairTrade, Habitat is another non-profit organisation that relies heavily on fundraising and volunteers.
-Their mission is to help build better housing around the world.
-That’s clear from the start of the report, which opens with a video of their projects in action and a quote from a volunteer.
+Habitat is another non-profit organisation that relies heavily on fundraising and volunteers.
+Its mission is to help build better housing around the world.
+That’s clear from the start of the report, which opens with a video of its projects in action and a quote from a volunteer.

 Screenshots from the Habitat for Humanity annual report on several devices and screens